 - The best phone plans on the Optus network

 - The best phone plans on the Vodafone network

 - The best phone plans on the Telstra network

-Some of these minor providers, while not being as high profile as the big three, can offer some serious quality as well as value for money, so be sure to check them out if you’re looking for a new provider.
+Some of these smaller providers, while not being as high profile as the big three, manage to offer some seriously good value for money, so be sure to check them out if you’re considering a new plan.

 3G vs 4G: What does it mean for me?